stevleibelt/General_Howtos/filesystem.d/btrfs.d/README.md

 # find uuid
 sudo btrfs filesystem show
-# add a line like the following to your /etc/fstab
+# Add a line like the following to your /etc/fstab
+#   UUID can befound via `lsblk --fs /dev/sdX` or `blkid /dev/sdX`
+#   Add `ssd` to option if the device is a ssd
+#   Add `subvol=<string: subvolume_name>` to option if you want to mount a subvolumn only
+# If you are running systemd: `systemctl daemon-reload` to check if your change is good
+# If you want to know more:
+#   man 5 fstab
+#   man 1 systemctl
+# Check it by executing: `mount -av`
 # UUID=<string: uuid of btrfs file system show> /data   btrfs   defaults,noatime,compress=zstd 0 0

 # mount it and create subvolume